 Love self-striping patterns?
 Check out these easy baby blanket knitting patterns for more ideas.

 Here’s a slouchy beret knitting pattern from Yarnspirations for Intermediate knitters.

-The slouchy hat knitting pattern includes written knitting instructions and charts.
+The knit beret hat pattern includes written knitting instructions and charts.

 This stylish cable knit hat pattern is part of Kelbourne Woolens Year of Hats.
-It uses Kelbourne Woolens Germantown, an aran weight yarn, of which you need only one skein.
+It uses only one skein of Kelbourne Woolens Germantown, an aran weight yarn.

-As for knitting skills, you’ll need to know knit 2 purl 2 ribbing, cable knitting, and a provisional tubular cast on.
+As for knitting skills, you’ll need to know knit 2 purl 2 ribbing (k2, p2), cable knitting, and a provisional tubular cast on.
 You’ll also need to be familiar with reading knitting charts and knitting cables with (or without) a cable needle.

 Nonna Rosalie's Toque

-You’ll need to know how to knit one below (K1B), knit two together (K2TOG), and join the brim.
-Two of the yarns she used were Premier Yarns Everyday acrylic yarn and Sublime Extra Fine Merino DK (merino wool yarn).
-You can find links to them below.
+You’ll need to know how to knit one below (k1b), knit two together (k2tog), and join the brim.

 Summer Slouch Eyelet Beret

 Looking for a cool summer beret?
 This slouchy hat knitting pattern knits up with Cascade Yarns Ultra Pima in 100% cotton yarn.